codehead/koreader-screenlockpin/README.md

 The lock screen is based on your configured wallpaper: *Screen* › *Sleep screen* › *Wallpaper*.

-### I enabled the lock before changing the PIN.
-How do I unlock?

-The default PIN is `0000`

 ### I disabled the *lock on wakeup*, now the device stays on the wallpaper.

 On disable, we restore the *Screen* › *Sleep screen* › *Wallpaper* › **Postpone